Zhongluotan station

-Zhongluotan station (钟落潭站), is a station of Line 14 of the Guangzhou Metro.
+Zhongluotan station (钟落潭站), is an elevated station of Line 14 of the Guangzhou Metro.
 It started operations on 28 December 2018.

 The station has 2 elevated island platforms.
 Trains usually stop at the outer 2 platforms, with the express trains passing through the middle tracks.
-Platforms 1 and 3 are for trains heading to Dongfeng, whilst platforms 2 and 4 are for trains heading to Jiahewanggang.
+Platforms 1 & 3 are for trains heading to Dongfeng, whilst platforms 2 & 4 are for trains heading to Lejia Road.

 Exits

-There are 3 exits, lettered A, B1 and B2.
-Exits A and B1 are accessible.
+There are 3 exits, lettered A, B1 & B2.
+Exits A & B1 are accessible.
 All exits are located on Guangcong No. 7 Road.